The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \paragraph{$n$ = 300}

-As in the case where $n = 1,000$, the library with only parametric models performs best in terms of accuracy, followed by libraries with parametric models and machine learning models, and finally libraries with only machine learning algorithms; again, however, DGP 1 illustrates the risks of such a strategy.
-Moreover, even at this small sample size, there is only a small price to pay for adding machine learning-based learners to a library that also includes simple parametric models.
-For example, for the discrete metalearner that uses $R_{MSE}$, the percent accuracy for the library that uses only parametric models is 78\%, followed by a 75.5\% accuracy when there is a combination of parametric models and machine learning, while the library with only machine learning models had a 61.7\% match with the true ODTR.
-While this pattern parallels that of the $n = 1,000$ case, the dropoff in accuracy when the library uses only parametric models versus when the library only uses machine learning algorithms is larger in terms of accuracy in the smaller sample size (16.3\% difference) versus the larger sample size (8.8\% difference).
+As in the case where $n = 1,000$, the library with only algorithms based on parametric models performs best in terms of accuracy, followed by libraries with parametric algorithms and machine learning algorithms, and finally libraries with only machine learning algorithms; again, however, DGP 1 illustrates the risks of such a strategy.
+Moreover, even at this small sample size, there is only a small price to pay for adding machine learning-based learners to a library that also includes simple parametric algorithms.
+For example, for the discrete metalearner that uses $R_{MSE}$, the percent accuracy for the library that uses only parametric algorithms is 78.0\%, followed by a 75.5\% accuracy when there is a combination of parametric algorithms and machine learning, while the library with only machine learning algorithms had a 61.7\% match with the true ODTR.
+While this pattern parallels that of the $n = 1,000$ case, the dropoff in accuracy when the library uses only parametric algorithms versus when the library only uses machine learning algorithms is larger in terms of accuracy in the smaller sample size (16.3\% difference) versus the larger sample size (8.8\% difference).

-Similar to the $n = 1,000$ case, among libraries that contain parametric models and in the discrete metalearner case, $R_{MSE}$ yields slightly better performance results than $R_{E[Y_d]}$.
-In contrast to the $n = 1,000$ case, for libraries that contain parametric models and used $R_{MSE}$, the blip-based metalearner performs slightly better than the discrete metalearner, with regards to all performance metrics.
-For example, the average regret and relative variance for the library with only parametric models that use $R_{MSE}$ is -0.0188 and 1.6102, respectively, when using a blip-based metalearner versus -0.0190 and 1.8109, respectively, when using the discrete metalearner.
+Similar to the $n = 1,000$ case, among libraries that contain algorithms based on parametric models and in the discrete metalearner case, $R_{MSE}$ yields slightly better performance results than $R_{E[Y_d]}$.
+In contrast to the $n = 1,000$ case, for libraries that contain parametric algorithms and used $R_{MSE}$, the blip-based metalearner performs slightly better than the discrete metalearner, with regards to all performance metrics.
+For example, the average regret and relative variance for the library with only parametric algorithms that use $R_{MSE}$ is -0.0188 and 1.6102, respectively, when using a blip-based metalearner versus -0.0190 and 1.8109, respectively, when using the discrete metalearner.